 What is GST Exemption?

-As per GST guidelines, here is a list of goods that are exempt (nil-rated) from GST.
+As per GST guidelines, the following categories of goods are exempted from GST (nil-rated):

 Category |